WorkflowForge Extension System

 dotnet add package WorkflowForge.Extensions.Observability.Performance

-• Operation timing and throughput metrics
+• Durations and throughput counters

 Usage: